reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

   auto: 0050-git
 ---

-In this article we are going to discuss some very important commands from [git](https://git-scm.com/) and [GitHub](https://github.com), and how they make the life of developers easy - working individually or in a team.
-We will compare Git `rebase` with Git `merge` and explore some ways of using them in our Git workflow.
+In this article we are going to discuss some very important commands from [Git](https://git-scm.com/) and how they make the life of developers easy - working individually or in a team.
+We will compare `git rebase` with `git merge` and explore some ways of using them in our Git workflow.
 We will start from the very basic and level up with each section.

-If you are a beginner to Git or GitHub and are looking to understand some of the basic commands used with git like fork, pull, checkout and commit then you should definitely give this [amazing article](https://reflectoring.io/github-fork-and-pull/) a read.
+If you are a beginner to Git and are looking to understand some of the basic commands used with git like fork, pull, checkout and commit then you should definitely give this [amazing article](https://reflectoring.io/github-fork-and-pull/) a read.

 ## Introduction to Git